sajidahmed167/Architecture-Website---Full-responsive/README.md

 # Architecture-Website---Full-responsive
-An architecture website made full responsive with bootstrap.
+An architecture website made full responsive with bootstrap5.